segmentio/segment-docs/src/connections/sources/catalog/libraries/website/shopify-littledata/index.md

 | Registration Viewed   | A user has viewed the /account/register page                        |
 | Thank you Page Viewed | A user has viewed the thank you page after completing an order \*   |

+> info ""
-> note\* This is less reliable than the de-duplicated `Order Completed` event sent from the Littledata servers, but you can use it in device-mode destinations to trigger a conversion.
+> \* This is less reliable than the de-duplicated `Order Completed` event sent from the Littledata servers, but you can use it in device-mode destinations to trigger a conversion.
 The `payment_method` and `shipping_method` properties are not available with this event.

 ## Cloud-mode Events